hackclub/hackclub/README.md

 Welcome!
 This is our internal repo we use for running [hackEDU](http://hackedu.us), warts and all.
 We're excited to have you involved.

+## Vision and Mission

+**Vision:** A future where everyone is a hacker.

+**Mission:** To provide access to a community that embodies the hacker ethos to every student through coding clubs.

 ## Core Team

 These are the people who are officially part of the organization, but we want